nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/occurs.rst.txt

 * The tightest games ever since 1996 have been within 5 points for the entire game, and it's happened 8 times.

-* Only about 1,000 games out of 36,000 have been close for the entire game, with either team's lead being 8 or less.
+* Only about 1,000 games out of 36,000 have been within 8 for the entire game.

 * And the biggest blowout ever got up to a whopping 78-point deficit.